 This policy essay introduces the Stability–Constraints Matrix, a framework for understanding the strategic options facing advanced economies as growth becomes more constrained and volatile.

-Drawing on both orthodox and heterodox perspectives, this essay explores different economic strategies, from growth-led recovery models to post-growth transitions.
+Drawing on both orthodox and heterodox perspectives, this essay explores different economic strategies—from growth-charged recovery to institutional strengthening and systemic redesign—against a shared goal of social and economic stability.
 It identifies where they may align, conflict or evolve into hybrid forms.
+What emerges is that strategy is becoming a question of trade-offs, sequencing and institutional capability.

 If you’re working in policy leadership and grappling with questions around growth, stability and long-term system performance, this may provide a useful lens.